 |Installation||Gem||Gem||Binary or Gem|

 As per the Passenger’s recent update addressing speed and stability, Puma offers a lean and fast webserver solution to most applications that need high concurrency.
 And, it always makes sense to run your application tests and benchmarks.
 As per the growing ongoing support for Puma, numbers of cloud-based app servers, it has a significantly refreshed version of Mongrel that is so easy to test and enjoy.

 We are a globally renowned Ruby on Rails development company based in the USA and serving all the shapes and sizes of clients around the world.
 Hire dedicated ruby on rails developer from Bacancy Technology, to choose the right web server, and develop the best Ruby application.
-Hire proficient developers from us to leverage the advantages of cost-saving as well as flexibility without various overheads.
+Hire dedicated developers from us to leverage the advantages of cost-saving as well as flexibility without various overheads.